George Santos movie in the works at HBO

 The unnamed film, now under development, will focus on the meteoric rise of Santos, who won his state’s 3rd Congressional District in last November’s midterm elections.
 Santos became a national name after damning reports that he invented much of his biography, followed by criminal charges of financial fraud.

-Santos has pleaded not guilty to 23 criminal counts on allegations that he misled donors, fraudulently receiving unemployment benefits, inflated his campaign finance reports and charged donors’ credit cards without authorization.
+Santos has pleaded not guilty to 23 criminal counts on allegations that he misled donors, fraudulently received unemployment benefits, inflated his campaign finance reports and charged donors’ credit cards without authorization.

 The Hill reached out to HBO and Mark Chiusano for comment.